jwmccay/jwmccay.github.io/source/writing/midnight_cowboys.rst

 *August 16, 2024*

 My summer job in high school was at Pico Blanco Scout Reservation, the Boy Scout camp in Big Sur, California.
-I worked there for three summers teaching basic outdoors skills.
-There is a lot to be said about Pico, but much of it would be common to anyone who has worked at a scout camp.
+There is a lot to be said about my three summers at Pico, but much of it would be common to anyone who has worked at a scout camp.

 Instead, this passage is about climbing a nearby mountain--Mount Pico Blanco, the namesake of the camp--entirely after dark.
 It is also a reflection on memory and how repetition and photographs affect memory.
 This was a formative experience for me.
 However, I have no photographs of it (it was 2011 and in the dark), and I only did it once.
 It has been an interesting exercise to see how much of it I recall with nothing to jog my memory.